Imadiyiz/RedScrabb/README.md

 # RedScrabble Project Overview

-This is a word game built in Python, which is a crossover between the infamous gameshow countdown and Scrabble the household board game.
+This is a word game built in Python, which is a crossover between the infamous Gameshow countdown and the Scrabble board game.
 The project was originally completed during Summer 2023 as an extension of a college project.

 ### The game includes: